SaneBow/PiDTLN/README.md

 # PiDTLN
-Apply machine learning model DTLN for noise suppression and acoustic echo cancellation on Raspberry Pi

 The target of this project is to integrate and use two amazing pretrained models [DTLN](https://github.com/breizhn/DTLN) and [DTLN-aec](https://github.com/breizhn/DTLN-aec) on Raspberry Pi for realtime noise suppression (NS) and/or acoustic echo cancellation (AEC) tasks.